jbinfo/linkedin_sales_navigator_scraper/README.md

-# LinkedIn Sales Navigator Scraper
+# LinkedIn Sales Navigator Scraper / Extractor

 ## Description
 A scraper tool that automate the extracting data from the LinkedIn Sales Navigator.